chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ## Reason for Application

 > Why are you interested in this position?
-> Why do you want to work for our company?
-> What attracts you to this Frontend Developer position?
-> What made you apply to our company?
-> How do you see yourself fitting into our team?

 That's a great question.
 This role at Sungrow really appeals to me for a few key reasons.